mzhengg/job-extraction-pipeline/README.md

 # Skills Gap Dashboard

-This is an end-to-end project showcasing my skills as an aspiring Software Engineer (Data Engineer).

 Software engineering is one of the most in-demand, highest paying jobs currently.
 There's lots of room for growth and the industry is expected to grow by 25% through the next decade according to the Bureau of Labor Statistics (https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm).
 But this industry is constantly changing and new tools are being developed all the time.
 This project aims to track the most sought after technologies by the industry so that aspiring software engineers can keep up to date with them.

 ## Technologies:

 * Python (Selenium, Boto3, PySpark)
-* AWS (S3, Lambda, EC2, Redshift, Elastic Beanstalk)
+* AWS (S3, Lambda, MWAA, Redshift, Elastic Beanstalk)
 * Airflow
 * Docker
 * Terraform